 The nursery is managed by The Hills Shire Council and is a place where volunteers can learn about the native flora of The Hills Shire, participate in propagating native plants and attend environmental workshops.

-Each year Bidjiwong Community Nursery offers residents of the Hills Shire 4 Free plants (native to The Hills Shire) for their yards.
+Each year Bidjiwong Community Nursery offers residents of the Hills Shire 4 FREE plants (per calendar year) for their property.

 Phone: +61 2 9843 0555